AsliAktas/clinical-bridge/README.md

 ## Why This Exists

 SleepFM produces powerful disease risk predictions from polysomnography data, but its raw outputs are not directly consumable by hospital information systems.
 Clinical systems require structured, standards-compliant data with universal terminology codes.
 Clinical Bridge solves this interoperability gap.

+## What This Is NOT

+- **Not a risk prediction model** — only post-processing of model outputs.
+No ML, no inference, no training data inside this repository.
+- **Not a replacement for SleepFM** — this adapter sits *downstream* of the model, converting its outputs to clinical formats.
+- **Not affiliated with Stanford or the official SleepFM team** — this is an independent, community-built extension.
+Inspired by the SleepFM paper, not endorsed by it.
+- **Not validated on real patient data** — tested only on synthetic CoxPH-style inputs.
+- **Not certified for clinical use** — no regulatory review (FDA, CE, or otherwise) has been performed.
+- **Not currently multi-condition** — Atrial Fibrillation reference  implementation only.
+The architecture is designed to scale to all   130 SleepFM conditions, but additional conditions are not yet configured.

 ### Before → After